-What you needed in this situation was IMPS, but you had to figure that out through trial and error.
 Without knowing the difference between the three methods, you had no way of knowing which one would work for you.
 Let’s fix that.
-Before you get stuck in another trial-and-error payment mess, read on to understand the three methods and how each one can help you.
+Read on to understand the three methods and how each one can help you.
 We’ve done the research so you won’t have to.

 NEFT (National Electronic Funds Transfer)